Scripps College, B.A.

 - California Association of Marriage and Family Therapists

 - Women in Health Administration

-- Ms. Kollar has lectured throughout the United States as a speaker at the Child Welfare League of America Regional Conferences, has gained recognition for her expertise throughout California, and is a sought-after speaker.
+- Linda has lectured throughout the United States as a speaker at the Child Welfare League of America Regional Conferences, has gained recognition for her experience throughout California, and is a sought-after speaker.
 She has lectured to a variety of trade organizations, as well as providing in-service training to the many providers she represents.

-- Since 2007, Ms. Kollar has been selected to sit as a Judge Pro Tem for the Los Angeles Superior Court.
+- In 2007, Linda was selected to sit as a Judge Pro Tem for the Los Angeles Superior Court.

 Honors & Awards

-- American Health Lawyers Association Pro Bono Champion for 2015
+- American Health Lawyers Association Pro Bono Champion, 2015

 Presentations & Speaking Engagements

 - September 2015.
 California Alliance of Child and Family Services, Minor's Health Information: Navigating the Complex Web of State and Federal Law, LaQuinta, California